easyparkgroup/k8s-workshop/README.md

 ## Step 0: Preparations before the workshop

-Let's get ready for the workshop, so everyone would be prepared.
+In this step you will get ready for the workshop, so everyone would be prepared when the workshop starts.

+> NB!
+If you encounter issues, inform the host of the workshop in time
+> to be able to receive help before workshop starts!

 ### Install required software